 It was Natalie’s first half marathon and my 5th marathon (counting the ones I did on my Ironmans).
 She finished the race in 2:19h and I did in 4:43h.

 Where to stay in Singapore for Sundown Marathon?

 It all depends on how much you want to spend.
 You can stay right in the city centre close to the race, or a bit further and rely on taxis or public transport.
 Singapore’s public transport is one of the best in the world, buses and metro works perfectly.

 Here is a list of the best hotels to stay for Singapore Sundown marathon:

 The best rooftop swimming pool: Marina Bay Sands

-Travelling to Singapore Sundown Marathon?
+Traveling to Singapore Sundown Marathon

 If you are coming from Malaysia, travelling by bus is another option.

 How is the weather in Singapore for Sundown Marathon?

 Be sure that it will be hot.
 Singapore weather is warm all year around.
 We were wishing for some rain to refresh a bit, but it didn’t happen.
 On May, the temperature in Singapore does not go below 26-28C.
 Heavy showers can occur but it’s hard to predict.
 It may rain for 5 minutes or the whole day.